Iceman (album)

-Background and promotion
+Background

 Drake began teasing his ninth album in August 2024, which was rumored to be titled Iceman, by releasing the EP 100 Gigs (2024) and cryptic messages on his social media accounts.
 This was followed by OVO artist Smiley claiming Drake was doing "hard work" for the album in a June 2025 interview discussing the release of their collaboration "2 Mazza".
 Drake brought Gordo to work on the album's production by August 2025, and, in the same month, a possible U.S. tour for the album was teased on social media.